Ezequiel Tovar Player Props: Rockies vs. Athletics

 Ezequiel Tovar At The Plate

-- In 34 games this year (35.8%), Tovar has picked up an RBI, and in 10 of those games (10.5%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.

-- He has scored in 40 games this year (42.1%), including multiple runs in six games.
+- He has scored in 40 of 96 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.